topasmc/topas-docs/parameters/geometry/specialized.rst

     "Lexan" "Lexan" "Lexan" "Lexan" "Lexan"
     "Lexan" "Lexan" "Lexan" "Brass"

-In same way, you can configure other tracks.
+In the same way, you can configure other tracks.
 Then the track1 on upper area looks like following figure.

 .. image:: RMW_3.png